 Suppose you are a professional pianist or a serious musician who is looking for a high-end instrument with unparalleled sound quality and touch.
 In that case, a Steinway grand piano may be a rewarding investment.
 Steinway pianos are some of the best pianos in the world, and many of the world’s top pianists and musicians use them.

-However, Steinway grand pianos can be costly and may not be within everyone’s budget.
-If you are on a tight budget, considering a less expensive piano may be more practical.
+However, Steinway grand pianos can be costly and not within everyone’s budget.
+Considering a less expensive piano may be more practical if you are on a tight budget.
 Many excellent pianos are available at lower price points that can still provide good sound quality and performance.

 Additionally, a Steinway grand piano may not be the best choice if you are a beginner or an intermediate player.
 As a beginner, you may not yet have the skills to appreciate a Steinway piano’s superior sound and touch fully.
 A less expensive piano may be a better option until you reach a higher level of proficiency.